knot-dots/knot-dots/README.md

 docker compose run --rm migrate create -ext sql NAME
 ```

-This will produce two empty files in the sql/migrations folder, one for upgrading the schema and one for restoring the current state.
+This will produce two empty files in the migrate/sql folder,
+one for upgrading the schema and one for restoring the current state.

 ## Tests

-For end-to-end tests we use [Playwright](https://playwright.dev/).
+For end-to-end tests, we use [Playwright](https://playwright.dev/).
 The tests are run automatically as part of the continuous integration workflow.
 To execute the tests locally run: